 Have you ever asked yourself, "Do I really know what I want to do?" or "What am I interested in?" or "What are my abilities?"
 If you have and you weren't satisfied with your answer, you may get some insight about yourself, your abilities, and your interests by taking a battery of tests.
 These tests are available in the Office of Testing Services.
-Students must first contact their counselor for help on the kind of tests to take.
+Students must first contact a student development faculty member for help on the kind of tests to take.